GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 ---
 title: Form attributes in depth
 description: >
-  Learn all about form attributes, how to modify the layout of on-screen keyboards, activate built-in validation, and more.
+  Learn all about form attributes: how to modify the layout of on-screen keyboards, activate built-in validation, and more.
 authors:
   - michaelscharnagl
 date: 2021-11-03